 Vaccination does not prevent 100% of infections from COVID-19.
 Breakthrough infections happen in a small amount of people who are fully vaccinated.
 However, vaccination does strongly lessen chances of hospitalization and death.
 Additionally, fully vaccinated people who do become infected with COVID-19 can still spread the virus to others even if they do not have symptoms.

 Do I still need to wear a mask and social distance if I have been vaccinated?

-To reduce their risk of becoming infected with the Delta variant and potentially spreading it to others, CDC guidelines recommend that fully vaccinated people wear a mask in public indoor settings if they are in an area of substantial or high transmission.
+Due to the spread of highly contagious variants, CDC guidelines recommend that fully vaccinated people wear a mask in public indoor settings if they are in an area of substantial or high transmission.
 Private businesses are allowed to implement their own mask requirements.
-Masks are required to be worn at all Progressive Community Health Centers continues to require mask wearing at all of its facilities in accordance with recommended CDC guidelines in healthcare environments.
+Masks are required to be worn at all Progressive Community Health Centers facilities.